mmaaza/surgical-mart/docs/README.md

-# Dental Kart Nepal API v2 Documentation Website
+# Surgical Mart Nepal API v2 Documentation Website

-A modern, responsive documentation website for the DK Nepal API v2, built with HTML, CSS, and JavaScript.
+A modern, responsive documentation website for the SM Nepal API v2, built with HTML, CSS, and JavaScript.

 ## 🚀 Features